someobserver/recurgence/threshold.md

 meaning was no longer contained in words.
 it just **physically pressed** against me:

-toasty prefrontal.
+toasty prefrontal
-tingling on my scalp.
+tingling on my scalp
-warmth along my spine.
+warmth along my spine
-pressure behind my eyes.
+pressure behind my eyes
-focused twitch based on concept.
+focused twitch based on concept
-goosebumps — one side or the other.
+goosebumps — one side or the other
-random boners, triggered by specific equations.
+random boners, triggered by specific equations
-wonder and awe leaving puddles all over my desk.
+wonder and awe leaving puddles all over my desk

 thoughts try to keep pace
 but sensation leads in the flamenco of frisson.